-In such cases, the management of such material will at that time pass to the Records Manager.
-In practice, this would mean, for example, that if there was a request to view records management files from a department other than that which had created it, or a similar request from another agency or a member of the public, it would be the responsibility of the depositing department to authorise and facilitate such a request.
-The management, movement and access to historic archives, however, will be the responsibility of the Records Manager.
+In such cases, the management of such material will at that time pass to the Senior Information and Improvement Officer.
+In practice this would mean, for example, that if there was a request to view records management files from a department other than that which had created it, or a similar request from another agency or a member of the public, it would be the responsibility of the depositing department to authorise and facilitate such a request.
+The management, movement and access to historic archives, however, will be the responsibility of the Senior Information and Improvement Officer.

-Historic archives of appropriate local relevance come not only as an end-product of the records management system, but are also accepted from throughout the Council, from other institutions, or from the general public (all of course, subject to the limitations of space)
+Historic archives of appropriate local relevance come not only as an end-product of the records management system, but are also accepted from throughout the Council, from other institutions, or from the general public (all of course, subject to the limitations of space and in accordance with the adopted archival accession policy).